MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/setting-up-your-phone-system.md

       > [!NOTE]
       > This feature is not yet available to customers using Office 365 operated by 21Vianet in China.
 To learn more, see [Learn about Office 365 operated by 21Vianet](https://support.office.com/article/A8AB5061-3346-4DA0-BB7C-5260822B53AE).

-**Para obter mais informações sobre Audioconferência, consulte [Configurar Audioconferências](/skypeforbusiness/audio-conferencing-in-office-365/set-up-audio-conferencing).**
+**Para obter mais informações sobre a conferência de áudio, consulte [Configurar conferências de áudio para equipes da Microsoft](set-up-audio-conferencing-in-teams.md).**

 ## <a name="step-7-if-you-want-to-set-up-a-phone-system-call-queue"></a>Etapa 7: Se você deseja configurar uma fila de chamadas do Sistema de Telefonia